tjorvenweber/tensorflow/project/Cleaning/readme.md

 For every split we have a different file.
 To perform the cleaning, take the original csv-files (imdb_test_new_1024.csv, imdb_train_new_1024.csv, imdb_valid_new_1024.csv) from the [imdb_clean](https://github.com/yiminglin-ai/imdb-clean) process (which we performed beforehand) and put them into a folder named "yiminglin_csvs".
 Put the cleaning files in the same folder hierarchy as the yiminglin_csvs folder.
 Then enter the following command into your commandline:
 > python Csv-cleaning-test.py

 > python Csv-cleaning-train.py

 > python Csv-cleaning-valid.py

+## Already cleaned dataset

+We also provide you the already cleaned dataset in the zipped folder.
+It contains the pictures that remained after doing the above.